Soups, risottos, juices, and a recipe book for New Covent Garden Food Co

 In Barbados and Grenada they take the party to the streets in August.
 So too in London’s Notting Hill, where the carnival plays throughout the bank holiday weekend.

 There’s still time to sew a few sequins.

 Tender artichoke hearts and sweet lovage set lips and tongues a-tingling.
 When simmered with spicy pancetta and cream, the mood is irresistible.
 Best served, shared, and sipped from a single spoon.

 The power of the aphrodisiac lies in the mind.
 The knowing wink that accompanies the nibbling of succulent artichoke leaves tells us more about ourselves than the properties of the artichoke.

 But that doesn’t mean we should abandon the tastes and textures of romance.
 The trick is to choose dishes that set a mood, to send the right signals – and to make a fuss of our partners.

 Love & Hearts is the perfect starting point.
 The rest is up to you.
 Who knows, you may never reach the second course.

 For several years we wrote the packaging copy for every soup, juice, and food from New Covent Garden Food Co.
-We must have done well over 50 soup-carton stories.
+We must have rattled off more than 50 soup-carton stories.

-We also wrote the text for one of their recipe books (see image above) and for the website that was current at that time.
+We also wrote the text for Soup for All Seasons, one of their hugely popular recipe books, and for the website they had at the time.

 It all started with a casual conversation in the pub when one of their team mentioned that they were struggling to put their brand into words.
 Truth is, we’d never done anything like that before.
-But we said we could do it, and have never looked back since.
+Who cares?
+We said we could do it, and have never looked back.